There are 7.4 million school-age refugee children globally.

 But kids at our center don’t just receive education.
 They also receive critical support from trained staff who specialize in protecting kids from neglect, child labor, domestic violence, abuse, and more.
 Social workers go to the homes of kids, talk to families, and connect with children so they can do more than just learn—so they can thrive.

-We plan to launch a similar program in Juarez, Mexico for children of asylum seekers.
-Because of the violence in Juarez, it’s not safe for kids to leave their shelters to come to a center.
+We plan to launch a similar program in Mexico for children of asylum seekers.
+Because of the violence in some parts of Mexico, it’s not safe for kids to leave their shelters to come to a center.
 So we’ll bring educational, therapeutic play to them, right at their shelter, while their parents receive job training in tech skills.

 Many refugee kids have never had a real home.
 They’ve been displaced their entire lives.
 This is all they know.